Gareth Evans (footballer, born 1987): England and Wales

+Evans his career at Brickfield Rangers in the very same youth side as long term school friend Andrew Ruscoe, where they both played at Chester City Youth and Hightown FC together before Gareth went on to represent Crewe Alexandra and then Wolverhampton Wanderers.

 Evans is a former Newi Cefn Druids player, who made 31 appearances, 25 as substitute, for the club in the Welsh Premier League during the 2003–04 season.
 He joined Wrexham in 2004 and signed a professional contract in summer 2006, after initially being told that the club could not afford to give him one.

 He broke into the first-team in the 2006–07 season, making 14 league and cup appearances.
 Manager Denis Smith praised Evans and fellow centre-back, Mike Williams, after a 1–0 win over Darlington in December 2006, saying, "It's possibly the youngest centre-back pairing the club's ever put out and I think they did tremendously well.
 I'm delighted with the way they played and I think the lads applied themselves well in difficult circumstances."
 Evans signed a new two-year contract in May 2007.

 Evans was loaned to Northwich Victoria and Tamworth during the 2007–08 season but also made another 14 league and cup appearances for Wrexham as the club unsuccessfully battled against relegation from the Football League.